Cars Brands that start with P

 PROTON Holdings Berhad Logo

-Malaysian automaker – Proton Edar Sdr Holding was founded in 1985 in Shah Alam, Selangor, with the support of Mahathir Mohamad, the then Prime Minister of the country.
+Malaysian automaker Proton Edar Sdr Holding was founded in 1985 in Shah Alam, Selangor, with the support of Mahathir Mohamad, the country’s then-prime minister.
 The company was established to sell a licensed Mitsubishi car, the Proton Saga, based on the 1983 Mitsubishi Lancer.
 Four years later, the production volume amounted to 100,000 cars.
-Since 2004, the brand has been producing a model of its own design – GEN2.
-And in 2008, the 3-millionth car was produced – Saga of the second generation.
+Since 2004, the brand has produced a design model called GEN2.
+In 2008, the 3-millionth car was produced—a Saga of the second generation.

 Puma